lost-in-Code-au/Webpack3_Prac/README.md

 # Webpack3_Prac
-Practice with developing my own webpack to understand it better
+A practice app for developing my own webpack to understand it better